hrs070/memories-app/README.md

 Inside server folder, run `npm start` to start node server with nodemon.

 Server runs on **localhost:5000**.
-In case of hosting the app online or if the server runs on anyother port; goto **client/src/api/api.js** and change the **baseURL**.
+In case of hosting the app online or if the server runs on any other port; goto **client/src/api/api.js** and change the **baseURL**.